Qwant/erdapfel/README.md

 Note that you are **NEVER** supposed to use this option for anything else than development.

-### A note about webfont

-The icon font comes from icomoon, the icomoon project is kept in `dev/erdapfel_iconmoon.json` file.
-You can open it by drag and drop this file on the icomoon web page.

 ### Test

 run `TEST=true npm run build` then `npm run test` to launch all tests.